Tour added to wishlist!

 Our Southern Italy tours offer a variety of ways to explore and discover the region, from fast-paced trips by car and bus, visiting multiple sites, to leisurely cycling or walking tours that move at the pace of this famously laid-back country.

-With its slender peninsula, pointed toe and elevated heel, the shape of Italy is popularly associated with a boot.
+With its slender peninsula, pointed toe, and elevated heel, the shape of Italy is popularly associated with a boot.
 Well, you know what they say about boots.
-Exploring Southern Italy by foot on a guided walking tour or solo walking tour connects you to its history, culture and landscapes on a more personal and transformative level.
+Exploring Southern Italy by foot on a guided walking tour or solo walking tour connects you to its history, culture, and landscapes on a more personal and transformative level.
 You are quite literally walking through history.
-Scale the heights of rugged limestone mountains in Sardinia or explore one of the world’s most spectacular coastal trails, the Path of the Gods, along the cliff tops of the Amalfi Coast.
+Scale the heights of rugged limestone mountains in Sardinia or explore one of the world's most spectacular coastal trails, the Path of the Gods, along the cliff tops of the Amalfi Coast.

-If walking and hiking aren't your style, discover Southern Italy from the seat of a bike.
+If walking and hiking aren't your thing, discover Southern Italy from the seat of a bike.
 Hop on and cycle to destinations from the verdant hills of Cilento National Park in Salerno to a Sicilian coastal vineyard in Marsala for a wine tasting.

 Southern Italy Tours FAQ